huggingface/community-events/huggan/README.md

 sudo apt-get install git-lfs
 ```

 Next, we can leverage the [`ImageFolder`](https://huggingface.co/docs/datasets/v2.0.0/en/image_process#imagefolder) builder to very easily upload an image dataset to the hub.
 In case your dataset is directly accessible through a URL, you can simply provide it.
-Otherwise, you'll need to go to the link of the dataset and manually donwload it first.
+Otherwise, you'll need to go to the link of the dataset and manually donwload it first (which was the case for MetFaces).
 Next, load your image dataset as a `Dataset` object:

 ```python
 from datasets import load_dataset